United-Codes/apexofficeedit-public/Wiki/(APEX) Region plugin.md

 Available options:

 * Everyone can read and edit
-* Only author can read and edit
+* Only the author can read and edit
-* Everyone can read but author can edit
+* Everyone can read but the author can edit
 * Custom function returning document permissions - when selected, the PL/SQL function is used to return document permission.
 See the attribute **Function Returning Document Permissions** for more details.

 ### Function Returning Document Permissions